Chapter 7: Protests, Claims, Disputes, and Appeals

 - After receipt of a protest, the contingency contracting officer (CCO) needs to act quickly and contact the supporting legal counsel.

-Effective lines of communication between the contingency contracting office and the supporting legal office are critical to successfully dealing with a bid protest or appeal.
-As part of deployment preparations, the CCO must identify and know how to work with supporting legal counsel.
-In addition, protests can sometimes be averted by frank and open communications with the vendors, who might recognize significant errors in solicitations and evaluations overlooked by the CCO because of the pace of the operation.
-The CCO should encourage vendors to attempt to resolve their concerns with the CCO, pursue an agency protest if the issue is not resolved by the CCO, and then file a protest with the Government Accountability Office (GAO) as a last resort.
+Effective lines of communication between the contingency contracting office and the supporting legal office are critical in dealing with protests, claims, disputes, and appeals.
+As part of deployment preparations, the CCO must identify and understand agency procedures and be familiar with the regulations and policy in FAR Part 33 that govern contracting officer response to protests, claims, disputes, and appeals.
+Introduce yourself to the supporting legal counsel to ensure the contracting and legal departments are synchronized with local procedures for the respective contingency environment.
+In addition, protests can sometimes be averted by frank and open communications with the vendors, which might recognize significant errors in solicitations and evaluations overlooked by the CCO because of the pace of the operation.
+The CCO should encourage vendors to attempt to resolve their concerns with the CCO before pursuing an agency protest.
+As a last resort, a protest can be filed with the Government Accountability Office (GAO).
 Although the vendor has complete freedom to protest in any forum, and the CCO is never an advocate of the vendor, the interests of the government can often be best protected when vendor concerns are resolved quickly and at the lowest level.

-This chapter discusses actions that a contracting officer should take when notified of a possible protest, claim, dispute, or appeal.
+This chapter discusses actions that a CCO should take when notified of a possible protest, claim, dispute, or appeal.

-- Solicitation or other request by an agency for offers of a contract for the procurement of property or services
+- A solicitation or other request by an agency for offers of a contract for the procurement of property or services

 - Cancellation of the solicitation or other request

-- Award or proposed award of the contract
+- An award or proposed award of a contract

-- Termination or cancellation of an award of the contract if the written objection contains an allegation that the termination or cancellation is based in whole or in part on improprieties concerning the award of the contract
+- Termination or cancellation of an award of a contract if the written objection contains an allegation that the termination or cancellation is based in whole or in part on improprieties concerning contract award

-Executive Order 12979, “Agency Procurement Protests,” establishes policy on agency procurement protests.
-Before submission of an agency protest, all parties should use their best efforts to resolve concerns raised by an interested party at the CCO level by undertaking open and frank discussions.
-The agency should provide for inexpensive, informal, procedurally simple, and expeditious resolution of protests.
-Acceptable protest resolution methods include the use of alternative dispute resolution (ADR) techniques, third-party neutrals, and personnel from another agency.
+Protests to the agency.
+Executive Order 12979, “Agency Procurement Protests,” and FAR 33.103 establish policy and guidance on agency procurement protests.
+Before submission of an agency protest, all parties should make their best effort to resolve concerns raised by an interested party at the CCO level by undertaking open and frank discussions.

 - Name, address, fax, and telephone numbers of the protester